sufali10/ProjectEuler/README.md

 ## Invitation for Feedback and Extensions

-I am happy to receive feedback to improve my documentation, solutions or code clarity, and would be keen to discuss further extensions of the problems as I like to take on myself where it seems appropriate.
+I am happy to receive feedback to improve my documentation, solutions or code clarity, and would be keen to discuss further extensions of the problems as I do sometimes like to take on myself.